RafaelBarbosatec/cube/README.md

 Simple State Manager with dependency injection and no code generation required.

+With Cubes, rebuilding only takes place where it is needed!

 ## Install
 To use this plugin, add `cubes` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).